 The cottage is owned by Christchurch City Council and leased to the Stoddart Cottage Trust.

-The cottage is open to the public 10am to 4pm each Saturday, Sunday, public holidays and at other times by arrangement.
+The cottage is open to the public 10am to 4pm Friday, Saturday, Sunday, most public holidays and at other times by arrangement.

 Exhibitions by local artists change monthly.